National Work Zone Awareness Week 2021

 What Drivers Can Do To Prevent Work Zone Accidents

 If you are in a work zone, the best way to avoid an accident is to slow down.
-Reducing your speed will give you more time to react to obstacles in the road, unexpected detours, or other traffic conditions.
-Reducing speed also reduces the severity of injuries that occur if there is a collision.
+Reducing your speed will give you more time to react to obstacles, unexpected detours, or other traffic conditions.
+Reducing speed may also reduce the severity of injuries that occur if there is a collision.

 Protecting Your Legal Rights After A Work Zone Accident

-Seeing a doctor right away also protects your personal injury claim from attacks by the insurance company.
-If you don’t get medical attention right away, they could claim that you made your injuries worse by delaying treatment, potentially justifying a lower settlement offer.
-Seeing a doctor protects your legal rights.
-It is also important to hire a personal injury lawyer near you as soon as possible, as retaining an attorney protects you from saying or doing anything that could hurt your claim.
+Seeing a doctor right away also protects your personal injury claim from potential disputes.
+For example, it may be argued that you made your injuries worse by delaying treatment.
+Seeing a doctor could help you uphold your legal rights.
+You may also wish to consult a personal injury lawyer near you after your accident, as they may help you avoid saying or doing anything that could hurt your claim.

 Injured In A Work Zone Accident?
 Call Arash Law To Speak To A California Car Accident Lawyer

 We serve clients in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
-Call (888) 488-1391 or contact us online to schedule your free consultation.
-We fight hard to get fair compensation so that you can focus on making the best recovery possible from your injuries.
+Call (888) 488-1391 or contact us online to schedule your free initial consultation.
+Arash Law is ready to review your accident, see if you have a case, and help you pursue compensation if you have a valid claim.

 ABOUT THE AUTHOR